tlwl19/EGL314/README.md

 <br>

-On this page, you can insert your date of birth, and it will generate a random luck percentage on the polarizer.
+On this page, you can insert your date of birth, and it will generate a random luck percentage on the polariser.

 ![](Demo%20Pics/LuckSelectMonth.png)
 *Select your birth month*